sizebay/kikaha/undertow-standalone/README.md

 Note that UndertowBuilder expects a root HttpHandler to handle all requests your applications will be able to handle.
 When more than one route is needed to be deployed a inattentive developer may turn its powerful application code into a mess spaghetti code.

-The Standalone Extension aim to save you from the pain of creating its countless lines of code to create your routes.
+The Standalone extension aim to save you from the pain of creating its countless lines of code to create your routes.
 All the effort needed to create a route on your application is:
 - implement the ```io.undertow.server.HttpHandler``` interface
 - inform which URL and Http Method it is expected to handle through ```io.skullabs.undertow.standalone.api.WebResource``` annotation